Tomamae, Hokkaido: Government

 Tomamae has a mayor-council form of government with a directly elected mayor and a unicameral town council of eight members.
 Tomamae, as part of Rumoi sub-prefecture, contributes one member to the Hokkaidō Prefectural Assembly.
 In terms of national politics, the town is part of the Hokkaidō 10th district of the lower house of the Diet of Japan.

 Economy

 The local economy of Tomamae is centered on commercial fishing and agriculture.
 The town also operates it own wind power station, producing (in 2024) a surplus of 575% more power than is consumed in the town and providing a substantial incoming source to the town government.

 Education

 Tomamae has two public elementary schools and one public junior high school operated by the town government, and one public high school operated by the Hokkaidō Board of Education.

 Transportation

 Railways

-After the closure of the Japan National Railway Teshio Line in 1987, the town has not had any passenger rail service.
+After the closure of the Japan National Railway Haboro Line in 1987, the town has not had any passenger rail service.